g41797/matryoshka-io/kitchen/docs/building-blocks/polynode.md

 - without interfaces
 - without virtual dispatch
 - with one runtime check (a tag comparison), not a chain of them

-That is the whole ownership atom.
-Everything else in Matryoshka — Mailbox, Pool,
-Master — moves handles like this one, never the items directly.

 ---